 Not only some species like birds, rabbits and monkeys be extremely stressed to the point of death, but others like raccoons and chimpanzee can bite.
 Being handled by a human can also lead to tragic ostracizing by the animal’s herd.
 One group of animal lovers found out the hard way as they tried to save a shivering baby Bison in Yellowstone Park.

 Do not plan to keep it as a pet

-We have all seen the stories online: a rescued baby raccoon who thinks she is a dog, an adopted squirrel that sleeps under the covers, a rescued fox turned mans best friend.
+We have all seen the stories online: a rescued baby raccoon who thinks she is a dog, an adopted squirrel that sleeps under the covers, a fox turned mans best friend.
 While that sounds like the magic stuff out of the Disney movies, odds of that fairytale panning out are slim.

 Not only is keeping wild animals as pets illegal in some areas, its unsafe.
-Wild animals belong in the wild and could attack you and your pets if domesticated.
+Wild animals belong in the wild and could attack you and your pets when at home.